-To facilitate communication among the Faculty, Staff and Administrators Senates, the Chair’s and Directors’ Assembly and the SGA, each of those representative bodies elects a liaison to the other and each liaison participates in the meetings of the other senate as a non-voting member.
-Senators on the Faculty, Staff and Administrators Senates are elected for three-year terms in order to have sufficient time to learn their roles, understand the issues before them, and contribute to constructive recommendations for change and improvement.
-The President and Vice President/President-elect of each of these three senates will be elected by the senate’s voting membership from the pool of eligible senators.
+To facilitate communication among the Senates and Councils, each of those representative bodies elects a liaison to the other and each liaison participates in the meetings of the other senate as a non-voting member.
+Senators on the Faculty and Staff Senates are elected for three-year terms in order to have sufficient time to learn their roles, understand the issues before them, and contribute to constructive recommendations for change and improvement.
+The President and Vice President/President-elect of each of these senates will be elected by the senate’s voting membership from the pool of eligible senators.
 The membership and elections of the Student Government Association are described elsewhere in the Constitution for Student Government at KSU. http://kennesawstate.wix.com/html_sga#!untitled/mainPage.

 The University Standing Committees are also vital components of KSU’s shared governance system.
 Their work is defined in greater detail below and they have advisory roles to particular university administrators.
 Each standing committee is also assigned either to the University Council or the Faculty Senate for general direction and support as needed.
 Those two bodies will periodically review the activity and productivity of their assigned standing committees and take appropriate action to reactivate or abolish unnecessary standing committees.